 When you’re a Level Designer at Ubisoft Saguenay, you are the creator and director of interactive experiences that will touch the player.
 You bring the overarching story of the game to life by combining a selection of challenges, atmospheres and elements that will create a plethora of fun possibilities for the player to discover.

 Like a hidden maestro, you arrange the flow, rhythm and tension of your carefully planned mission.
 You understand and care about your player's needs and expectations, all while offering a AAA-quality, cohesive experience that will advance the game narratively.
 Your skills, which straddle the creative and technical worlds, support you all the way from prototyping to delivery, and your resourcefulness allows you to find, search for and use existing and new tools to make your vision a reality.

-Understand the part that his/her level plays in the overall game experience based on the creative director’s vision;
+Understand the role of their level in the overall game experience through the vision set out by the creative director;

-Prototype the environment, establish the layouts, and suggest ways of using the interactive and noninteractive elements to create the desired emotions;
+Prototype the environment, establish the layouts and suggest ways to use interactive and static means to create emotion for the player;

-Communicate the results of the prototype to the other crafts in order to validate the intentions and have the level design TD assess the technical feasibility and the quality of the maps (game design director);
+Communicate the results of the prototype to other working units to validate intentions and assess the technical feasibility (level design technical director) and quality of the maps (level design director);

-Work in collaboration with the level artists to ensure that the playability of the level and the graphic elements support each other;
+Work in collaboration with the level artist to ensure that the level is playable and that the graphic elements support each other;

-As the project progresses, integrate the elements produced in the map (new gameplay, AI, sound, etc.);
+Integrate new elements into the map as they are produced (new gameplay, AI, sound, etc.);

 Carry out all other related tasks.